carsondarrow/lis4381/a1/README.md

 #### README.md file should include the following items:

-* Screenshot of AMPPS Installation
+* Screenshot of Apache Installation
 * Screenshot of running java Hello
 * Screenshot of running Android Studio - My First App
 * git commands with short descriptions